Welcome to my website!You have reached the homepage of Chiraag Nataraj. I am a graduate student at Brown University.

 - Swarm Robotics — A project I carried out at Autonomous Systems Laboratory, Villanova University during the summers of 2008 and 2009.
 I worked with a research group; my responsibility was to get a group of NXT robots working in a swarm in autonomous fashion.
 I did it with a version of Java.
 A report that was eventually published as a paper at the 2010 Annual American Society of Engineering Education Conference is here.
-A video of a successful run can be found here.
+A video of a successful run can be found at various resolutions:

 Tabla, the Indian percussion instrument.
 My current guru and mentor is the renowned artist